RekGRpth/mustach/README.md

 - **mustach-tool.c** simple tool for applying template files to a JSON file

 The file **mustach-json-c.c** is the main example of use of **mustach** core and it is also a practical implementation that can be used.
+It uses the library json-c.
+(NOTE for Mac OS: available through homebrew).

+HELP REQUESTED TO GIVE EXAMPLE BASED ON OTHER LIBRARIES (ex: janson, ...).

 The tool **mustach** is build using `make`,  its usage is: